FALL PLAYWRITING WORKSHOP

 CANCELLATION POLICY

-If you cancel your registration up to a week before the first session, you will receive a full refund.
+If you cancel your registration up to a week before the first session, you’ll receive a full refund.
 If you cancel one week to 36 hours before our first session, you’ll receive a 50% refund.
 There are no refunds or partial refunds starting 36 hours prior to class time.
+These policies are in place because I’m a self-employed, independent artist, not a mega-corporation.
+Thanks for your understanding.

 ABOUT ME